Pacific Park on the Santa Monica Pier announces updated guidelines for guests planning to visit the Pier.

 Purchase rides tickets in advance at pacpark.com/tickets

 To purchase a ride ticket, visit pacpark.com/tickets.
 You can purchase individual ride tickets for any ride in the Park.
 Tickets will be delivered via email – just go to the ride and scan the barcode provided.
 A ride ticket does not guarantee entrance into the rides area.
 All guests wishing to enter the rides area must do so via the entrance at the east gate.
-If you need assistance while at the Park, guest services representatives will be at each ticket booth to answer questions.
-At this time, Unlimited Ride Wristbands and Annual Passes are not available for purchase.
+Unlimited Ride Wristbands are available Monday-Thursday (except Monday, May 31st – Memorial Day) and must be purchased at the ticket booth once inside the rides area.
+At this time, Annual Passes are not available for purchase.

 Enter the rides area through Pacific Park’s east gate, behind the Playland Arcade

 The number of people in the rides area will be monitored to allow plenty of space for guests to maintain social distancing.
-The normally un-gated amusement park will have temporary fencing around the perimeter and the number of guests entering the area will be controlled.
+The normally un-gated amusement park will have temporary fencing around the perimeter and the number of guests entering the rides area will be controlled.
 As guests exit through the north entrance, more guests will be allowed to enter.
 Guests waiting their turn to enter the rides are can queue up outside the Park’s east entrance in the upper pier parking deck on the south side of the Pier.
 All guests wishing to enter the rides area must do so via the entrance at the east gate.
+The queue line may be closed early depending on wait times.
+During peak times, including weekends, the wait time to enter the rides area may be over an hour.

 Pier Subject to Periodic Closures

 The Santa Monica Pier is open to the public and remains accessible on a limited basis.
-The Pier is closed overnight.
+The Pier is closed nightly at 10 PM.
 Public safety officials continue to monitor the Pier and may close portions or all of the Pier on a temporary basis with limited notice to prevent groups from gathering and to provide visitors with ample space to practice social distancing.
-Please note that the North Beach Stairs located next to Bubba Gump will be closed Friday, April 9 to Sunday April 11.
+Please note that the North Beach Stairs located next to Bubba Gump are closed until further notice.
 For more information about what to expect when you visit the Pier during this limited operational phase, read about the Pier’s reopening plan here.

 Letter from Pacific Park General Manager, Jeff Klocke